idfubar/AV102/week4/communicating_effectively_in_online_forums.md

 the problems are often similar.
 You're faced with some challenge, some technology problem, or maybe it's a team organisation problem, that you need advice on, and so these forums can help you solve your problem.
-The forum, might have been created specifically for your group by your team, or have been created as a resource for students, or just been created by other people related to a particular technology.
+The forum itself might have been created specifically for your group by your team, or have been created as a resource for students, or just been created by other people related to a particular technology.
 Either way, online forums are a great resource to help you solve all sorts of problems, as